juanpallotta/LPP/README.md

 * `Accumulated_Pulses (channels)`: Number of laser pulses accumulated in for channel.
 * `ADC_Bits (channels)`: Number of electronic ADC's bits.
 * `Azimuth (time)`: Array with azimuth angle of each saved profile (in degrees).
+* `Bkg_Noise (channels, points)`: Background noise file (optional, only if its path is passed as argument as fifth argument).
+It must have the same data file format of the lidar signals (Licel or Raymetrics).
 * `DAQ_Range (channels)`: Maximun DAQ range set in the Licel, in mV.
+* `DAQ_Type (channels)`: Aquisition type following Licel data file convention: 0=Analog, 1=Digital .
+* `File_Names (time)`: File names of the data included in the NetCDF file.
+Since this variable is an string array, the best way to see it properly using Panoply, is by importing it as "Labeled Text".
+This option appears by doing a right-click over the variable.
+It will create a text file with all the information.
 * `Laser_Source (channels)`: Number of laser source set for each channel.
 * `Number_Of_Bins (channels)`: Number of bins saved for each channel.
+* `Overlap (channels, points)`: Overlap profile provided in a file as 5th argument (optional).
 * `PMT_Voltage (channels)`: Photomuliplier voltage used in each channel.
 * `Polarization (channels)`: Polarization of each channel.
 Terminology used in the Licel/Raymetric files: `o: no polarisation`, `s: perpendicular`, `l: parallel`.
 * `Raw_Data_Start_Time (time)`: Start time expressed in elapsed seconds since its epoch time (seconds since 1, January 1970).